 - 1. All motor vehicles used on campus must meet the registration requirements of the State of Tennessee. - 2.
 A registration hang tag is issued which must be clearly displayed on the rear view mirror of the vehicle registered.
 Any student taking non-credit courses must obtain a permit through the office of Community and Economic Development, Room 100-CCEN.
-Students enrolled for credit classes may obtain a registration hang tag in the Information Center upon presenting a valid I.D. card or current fee receipt.
-(Each student enrolled for credit classes will be assessed a campus access and security fee.
-The fee will be assessed each semester in conjunction with maintenance and registration fees.) - 3.
-Each student or employee must display a hang tag in any vehicle operated on college property. - Registration hang tags should be purchased during the regular registration process or in the Campus Police Department, in the Information Center, any time thereafter.
-These hang tags expire during August of the following year. - 5.
-Outstanding and unpaid citations to the college must be cleared each semester to permit further course enrollment or transfer of official records. - Temporary parking permits are available for use on vehicles used on a temporary basis.
+Students enrolled for

+3. Each student or employee must display a hang tag in any vehicle operated on college property.

+- 4. Registration hang tags should be purchased during the regular registration process or in the Campus Police Department, in the Information Center, any time thereafter.
+These hang tags expire during August of the following year. - Outstanding and unpaid citations to the college must be cleared each semester to permit further course enrollment or transfer of official records. - Temporary parking permits are available for use on vehicles used on a temporary basis.
 These permits are available through the Campus Police Department, in the Information Center.
 Temporary parking permits should not exceed seven days. - 7.
 Visitor permits are available to persons not connected with the college who occasionally have business or other legitimate reasons to be on campus.
 Visitor parking spaces are provided and designated by appropriate signs at various locations across campus. - 8.
 Illegible and damaged hang tags must be replaced.
 Failure to replace a damaged hang tag may result in a citation.
 Individuals who have lost their hang tag should report this information immediately to the Campus Police Department.
 There is no charge for replacement. - 9.
 Hang tags are issued in the name of a student or employee.
 It is that individual's responsibility to ensure that the hang tag is properly used and to ensure that all laws, rules, and regulations relative to operating a vehicle on college property are obeyed regardless as to whom a vehicle is registered.